Does the symphony’s performance venue accommodate people with special needs?

 How can I learn more about the music pieces being performed?

 Come to our Music Lovers Luncheons or stick around after the concerts for our Post Concert Q&A. For more information about Music Lovers Luncheons, please call the Symphony office.
-Keep an eye on The Bobcast, our podcast that features weekly updates and insightful information about Symphony events.
+Our program notes are posted online shortly before each Classics and Kicked-Back Classics performance, and we regularly post tidbits of program-related info on social media.

 Should I arrive early?